AudioKit/AudioKit/docs/MigrationGuide.md

 # Migration Guide

+## AudioKit 5.1 to 5.2

+This version update involves separating AudioKit into separate Sub-AudioKits which are included as separate Swift Packages.
+This way, developers do not have to compile code that their apps don't require.
+Most users will probably have to include the SoundpipeAudioKit package since that is the one that contained many of the oscillators, effects, and filters.
+In addition to including the packages, developers may also have to update their files to import the correct packages.

+## AudioKit 5.0 to 5.1

+The major change in AudioKit 5.1 is that the `Node` class was changed to be a `Node` protocol.
+The parameters and parameter definition system was cleaned up as well.
+While these are big changes that warrant the version change, they shouldn't affect most users.

 ## AudioKit 4.x to 5.0

 In order to ensure high quality for AudioKit 5, some parts of AudioKit 4 have been removed, so the first step in migrating to AudioKit 5 is to determine whether what you used in AudioKit 4 is still available.